it-oversight/hedy-plugin/README.md

 # hedy-plugin
-Plugin for customization of hedy.rhizomes.net
+Plugin for customization of website